paulsengroup/hictk/docs/cli_reference.rst

     -h,--help                   Print this help message and exit -V,--version                Display program version information and exit
   Subcommands:
-    balance                     Balance Hi-C matrices using ICE, SCALE, or VC. convert                     Convert HiC matrices to a different format. dump                        Dump data from .hic and Cooler files to stdout. fix-mcool                   Fix corrupted .mcool files.
+    balance                     Balance Hi-C files using ICE, SCALE, or VC. convert                     Convert Hi-C files between different formats. dump                        Read interactions and other kinds of data from .hic and Cooler files and write them to stdout. fix-mcool                   Fix corrupted .mcool files.
     load                        Build .cool and .hic files from interactions in various text formats. merge                       Merge multiple Cooler or .hic files into a single file. metadata                    Print file metadata to stdout.
     rename-chromosomes, rename-chroms
-                                Rename chromosomes found in a Cooler file. validate                    Validate .hic and Cooler files.
+                                Rename chromosomes found in Cooler files.
+    validate                    Validate .hic and Cooler files.
     zoomify                     Convert single-resolution Cooler and .hic files to multi-resolution by coarsening.